Home » New York Workplace Retaliation Lawyer

 How To File A Retaliation Case

 If you are the victim of retaliation at work, you have several options.
-You can file a complaint with the EEOC or contact a workplace retaliation attorney for help.
+You can file a complaint with the EEOC or contact a workplace retaliation lawyer for help.
 State and federal law limit the time to file a charge, so victims should research their options quickly.

 You can also learn more about Your Rights based on the type of claim (i.e. Whistleblower, Overtime, Family and Medical Leave Act, and more).
 Or learn how to file a claim for discrimination for information regarding how to file a claim for retaliation.

-A New York workplace retaliation lawyer can help protect your rights.
+A New York retaliation lawyer can help protect your rights.
 Charles Joseph offers free consultations to discuss your retaliation case.

 Workplace Discrimination FAQs